kashish281/Impledge-Task/README.md

 I used an **unordered_set** to store the list of words that allows for O(1) average-time complexity for lookups.
 It is crucial because it enables fast checking to see if a substring or a word exists in the list, which is fundamental for identifying compound words.

+**Conclusion:**

+The best aspect of this program is its quick execution.
+It efficiently processes the input and returns results rapidly, making it well-suited for handling large lists of words.

 # Output Screenshots:
 1. **Output for text file-01:**